TSakthikeerthika/Java_Programs/README.md

 # Learn-Java
 JAVA Programs - Beginner level

-Here you can find my simple Java programs for understanding following concepts,
+Here you can find some very basic Java programs on,

   --> Variables and Datatypes <br/>
   --> Get user inputs in Java <br/>